cemkata/folderTreeView/README.md

 - ***In section APPLOGER:***
 - log2File -  Posible values true, false
 - access_log - file for the access logs
-- app_log - file with other application logs, if there is any
+- app_log - file for other application logs, if there is any

 The format of the skip files (skipPath/skipPrefix/skipExtension) is
 Each path,prefix/extension on new line.
 If you need to coment a line insert :: infrom the line.